opnfv/vswitchperf/docs/testing/user/userguide/testusage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Raw virtual machine throughput performance can be measured by execution of PVP test with direct access to NICs by PCI passthrough.
+Raw virtual machine throughput performance can be measured by execution of PVP test with direct access to NICs by PCI pass-through.
 To execute VM with direct access to PCI devices, enable vfio-pci_.
 In order to use virtual functions, SRIOV-support_ must be enabled.

-Execution of test with PCI passthrough with vswitch disabled:
+Execution of test with PCI pass-through with vswitch disabled:

 .. code-block:: console